kirbyes/ECE434/hw06/ReadMe.md

 ![With No Load](cyclictestnoload.png)

+Response times with no load

 ![With Load](cyclictestload.png)

+Response times with a load

 From the plot, it looks like the RT kernel does have a bounded latency of about 100 microseconds.